 How much does it cost?
 How can I sign up?

 The base price is still open, but it is estimated to be 200 – 255 euros.
 The exact price will be announced at a later date.
-You may sign up by paying the registration fee 30 euros and filling in the registration form.
+Retreat is full , but you can sign up to the waiting list by filling in the registration form.
+Don’t pay the registration fee!
 More information about the price, registration and other details here.

 Tuulikki Hukka (+358 50 432 9241)

 Melissa Airas (+358 40 828 3506)